kaarthis/Projects/prd/security/custom-credential-provider.md

 **Availability**

 The general credential provider feature will be available in all Azure regions where AKS is supported, starting with clusters running an up to date Kubernetes version.

-Customers who want to utilize projected Service Account Tokens for their credential provider will need to be on Kubernetes version 1.34+.

 ## Proposal